lucas-almeida026/modalBoxCreator/README.md

 renderModalBox({
   type: 'confirm',
   title: 'My Question',
-  description: 'Do you want this?'
+  description: 'Do you want this?',
   buttons: {
     ok: 'Yes, I want',
     cancel: "No, I don't"